Timberfest Memorial 2020 Lacrosse Tournament Rules

 - Mercy Rule - If a goal differential of six (6) or more goals is present at any time during the game, at the next whistle to start play, the clock will run at straight time.
 If the goal differential is brought within four (4) goals, the clock shall return to stop time at that time.

-- Game Officials - TIME KEEPER will be provided by the HOME team; the SCOREKEEPER will be provided by the VISITOR; and both will provide penalty box personnel.
+- Game Officials - TIME KEEPER will be provided by the HOME team (including shot clock); the SCOREKEEPER will be provided by the VISITOR; and both will provide penalty box personnel.

 - Tie Breaker - In the event of a tie in point standings in a competition, final standings shall be determined as follows: